 If you want to install a new kitchen, getting rid of the old one obviously needs to be one of your first steps.
 Whether you want a total overhaul or just some minor renos, there’s a lot of think about.
 One of the most important steps in any kitchen and bath design project is paying attention to the cabinets.
+There are many types of quality cabinets, dovetail cabinets are just one of many options.
 So here’s a comprehensive breakdown on how to quickly and easily remove old cabinets from your kitchen to pave the way for your revamp.

 As with any home renovation, ensure that you follow basic safety precautions.

 1. Wear work boots to protect your feet

 2. Keep your eyes protected with goggles

 3. You may want to wear a dust mask as well to ensure that you do not breathe in harmful materials

 4. Don’t leave any nails sticking out – it’s easy to catch clothing and/or skin on them